Visit Dates for Reception 2023 entry

-Admission to School: Criteria for 2018 and 2019
+Admission to School: Criteria for 2022-23

-In April 2013 we converted to an Academy, however our policy for admissions continues to follow the Local Authority Guidelines: The Standard Admissions Entry Number for Stoke Bishop Church of England Primary School is 60.
+Our policy for admissions continues to follow the Local Authority Guidelines: The Standard Admissions Entry Number for Stoke Bishop Church of England Primary School is 60.
 Where the demand for places exceeds the number of places which we have available, then places will be allocated in the following order:

-Where a child is in the care of the local authority, or there are special educational needs or a health care plan that regard the placement as essential.
+1.Where a child is in the care of the local authority, or there are special educational needs or a health care plan that regard the placement as essential.

-Where there are siblings already in attendance at the school and who will still be in attendance at the beginning of the next school year.
+2. Where there are siblings already in attendance at the school and who will still be in attendance at the beginning of the next school year.

 To apply for a place in Year 1 – 6